atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 - **description** A short description of what the application is/does.
 - **author** The author of the application.
 - **license** A short string describing how the application is licensed (e.g. "MIT").
+- **runtime** A string ID indicating how this should be executed.
+Must be one of "node" or "deno".
 - **exports** An array of exported API descriptions.
 Each entry is an object with the following properties:
   - **api** The ID of the API.
 This should be URL-like, e.g. `example.com/my-api`, and use a domain name owned by the creator of the API.
   - **path** The path of the HTTP endpoint where this API is exposed.